Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Categorical Actions and Multiplicities in Complex Rank Category

-\begin{rem} In particular, for \textit{interpolatable} admissible strata $W_I$, our proof of Conjecture \ref{conj:categorical_conjecture} gives a new, explicit interpretation of the stable multiplicities from Proposition \ref{prop:ultraproduct_multiplicity} computed via model theory.
-On the other hand, for admissible strata $W_I$ that are \textit{not} interpolatable, we were unable to access multiplicities even at generic points of $W_I$ via model theory.
-Thus, our proof of Conjecture \ref{conj:categorical_conjecture} in these cases yields an explicit formula for multiplicities on $W_I$ as well as an interpretation of these multiplicities in terms of stable characteristic zero representation theory that does \textit{not} come from model theory. \end{rem}
+\begin{rem} For \textit{interpolatable} admissible facets $W_I$, our proof of Conjecture \ref{conj:categorical_conjecture} gives an explicit interpretation of the stable multiplicities from Proposition \ref{prop:ultraproduct_multiplicity}.
+On the other hand, for non-interpolatable admissible facets $W_I$ (where our ultraproduct approach was ineffective), our new proof yields an explicit formula for multiplicities on $W_I$ as well as an interpretation in terms of stable representation theory. \end{rem}